 Because of the importance of consistent terminology in technical translation (as well as the fact that technical writing can be very formulaic and repetitive), it is best to shadow someone or involve an SME.
 This provides an opportunity to obtain an in-depth understanding of the product and the system documentation requirements without losing any of its important contents.

-Why is it important to document a process?
+Why is it Important to Document Processes?

 Processes are the core of the operations, so documentation is crucial.
 A documented process helps protect the lifeline of the business operations and is vital to maintain efficiency.
 Here are four reasons to document a process: